yanc0/beeping/README.md

         The port to bind the server to (default "8080") -tlsmode
-        Activate SSL/TLS versions and Cipher support checks (slow)
+        Activate SSL/TLS versions and Cipher support checks (slow) -validatetarget
+          Perform some security checks on the target provided (default true)
 ```

 **Notes**